 Silicones in hair products

 Silicones have been used in personal care products since the 1950s.
-Initially limited to skin care products, its use spread into hair care products and applications.
-Silicones have widely recognised lubricating properties and characteristically soft smooth feel they create.
+Initially limited to skin care products, silicone’s use has spread into hair care products and treatments.
+They are widely recognised for their lubricating properties and characteristically soft smooth feel they help create.
 Are they safe to use?
 And why beauty community have recently seen a backlash on silicones?

 While silicones that made it to your product shelf are considered safe to use, not all silicones have been created equal.
 Long-term effects of usage, including build up and hair brittleness have been gaining more and more prominence recently.